neha-new/aem-inhouse/README.md

 > **This project is used for the inhouse training purpose.
 In the project I have used latest AEM features such as Editable Templates and Experience Fragments.** This project use open source web template which is not responsive.

+After building the code, One can open the **homepage.html** to view the developed components.

+##  Project Requirements
+- AEM 6.5.8
+- Java8
+- Maven 3.8.1

 ## Features Developed

 - Custom Template Types and Editable Templates
 - Experience Fragments For Header and Footer
 - Banner and Carousel Component
 - Text and Image component with variations